scireum/sirius-biz/src/main/java/sirius/biz/storage/layer1/README.md

 This is the lowest layer of the [Storage Framework](../) which provides an API which permits to store objects (chunks of binary data).

 Using an API like this enables the framework to store the objects in an **Amazon S3** compatible store.
-Using the [FSStorageEngine](FSStorageEngine.java) however, we can also emulate this API and place the objects in the local file system.
+Using the [FSObjectStorageSpace](FSObjectStorageSpace.java) however, we can also emulate this API and place the objects in the local file system.

 Additionally this layer provides a [replication engine](replication/), which will copy all objects in one space